 You feel tears well up inside of you.
 Grief claws at your throat as it tightens.
-Numbness starts to creep into your body.
+Emotional numbness starts to creep into your body.
 You know that no one can possibly understand the pain that you’re experiencing.
 Even when you’re surrounded by people, you feel completely and utterly alone.
 As you look around at the world, you realize that very little brings you true joy.
 Life feels grey, dull, and flat.
 The feeling of loss and unhappiness that you carry inside eats at your heart like boiling acid little by little.
 Piece by piece, you feel yourself crumble apart.
 Sometimes it feels too unbearable.

 Can you relate to what I’ve just written?
 If so, this article is for you.

 What I just wrote was a description of a profoundly bleak and dark period of my life in which I lost everything that I had ever known: my religious faith, my trust in life, my home, and my entire family.
 So this article isn’t just another feel-good piece, it’s written from the first-hand experience of a person who has fought battles alone for years, and has learned how to keep moving forward, no matter what.

 In this article, I want to help ignite that fire within you again to KEEP GOING.
 While I’m not claiming to be able to solve all your problems, I will share with you everything I’ve learned so far about how to stay strong.

 If you’re fighting inner battles, you’ll know that no matter who you have in your life – no matter how caring others are towards you – the empty black hole within you is still there.
 You will realize that although others can try to help, they can never really fully understand the kind of suffering you’re going through.
 The grief, loss, anxiety, or depression still remains.

 As such, here are the most common types of battles that we fight alone:

 - Death of a loved one